AUCD Emerging Leaders Interns

 Overview

-There are over 3,000 trainees from every state and territory in the AUCD network, all with a commitment to collaborating and positively impacting the lives of people with disabilities.
+There are over 3,000 trainees from every state and territory in the AUCD network, all committed to collaborating and positively impacting the lives of people with disabilities.
 AUCD is seeking three (3) Emerging Leaders interns who are interested in learning more about information sharing, resource development, and stakeholder engagement in a national non-profit organization setting.
 Interns will work together to passionately represent the network of current and former trainees, including early career professionals, and act as connection points between their respective centers/programs and the broader national network.
 Over the academic year, AUCD's goal is for interns to learn, connect with each other and experts from across the country, get involved in a range of opportunities, and ultimately grow as advocates, clinicians, researchers, or any other roles they may assume.

 The AUCD Emerging Leaders Interns will:

-• Develop their leadership and communication skills to support their future careers
+• Develop leadership and communication skills

 • Strengthen the community of emerging leaders through a range of projects